 Table 1.
 Stations sampled on cruise CH0712 in chronological order.
 Date and location are at the start of the first CTD/Rosette cast at the site, except for Station 107 where location and time data are for the first sampling event.
-All times in this report are in the local time zone (EDT which is -5 UT).
+All times in this report are in the local time zone (EDT, which is -5 UT).
 Units of time represent the hours of the day (as two digits) before the colon and the minutes (as two digits) after the colon.
 Data not collected or faulty data are indicated by a value of -999.